(Last modified: 1 month ago)

 Because there are three who bear witness: the Spirit, and the water, and the blood.
 And the three are in agreement.

 This text in 1 Yahuwchanon 5:7 - 8, is the central text on which the trinity doctrine is based both for the Catholic Church for whom the trinity is their central doctrine on which all other Catholic doctrines are based, and the Adventist Church that has carbon-copied this Catholic doctrine!
-You should know that the italicized part of this text are not in the Bible but added by men!
+You should know that the italicized part of this text in all versions of the Bible, are not in the Bible but added by translators!
 Notice the translation according to the The Scriptures 1998+ .
-It is the most accurate as emphasized below.
+It is the most accurate, shown again below.

 ... there are three who bear witness: the Spirit, and the water, and the blood.
 And the three are in agreement.

-Everything else you find in this Scripture beyond the rendering of the The Scriptures' Version, were added by translators during the 11th century!!!
-As the italicization in the King James' Version shows.
-Perversion!!!
+Everything else you find in this Scripture beyond the rendering of the The Scriptures' Version, were added by translators during the 11th century!

 Now you know why there was not one word by any of the Pioneers of Adventism in support of the Trinity.
 The Statements of Belief as made before 1931 did not contain anything supporting the Trinity.
-None.
-Elder Froom did not hide their designs: "they had to wait until the last one of the Pioneers had "passed from the scene"!.
+Nothing.
+Elder LeRoy Froom, the spearhead of this assault on the Truth, did not hide their designs: "they had to wait until the last one of the Pioneers had "passed from the scene"!
 Only then could they smuggle this monstrosity into the Adventist Church, relatively unchallenged!Back to top

-This doctrine of the trinity was inserted in the 1931 Statement.
+This doctrine of the trinity was inserted in the 1931 Statement without a single vote for it by any level of Church authority!
 This Statement on the trinity is worded exactly as required for membership in the World Council of Churches.
-Adventist Pioneers did not address the doctrine of the trinity because they were not seeking ecumenical ties with Babylon.
+Adventist Pioneers did not address the doctrine of the trinity because they saw no reason to seeking ecumenical ties with Babylon.

 “The mystery of the trinity is the central doctrine of the Catholic faith.
 Upon it are based all the other teachings of the church.